avantgard3labs/console-log-remover/Readme.md

 npm i -g console-log-remover
 ```

-To run the log remover in any project, use:
+To use the log remover in any project, run:

 ```
 rmlogs